Vasileia-Apostolou/Beauty_Bounty/README.md

 The user can see reviews that other users have left.
 In order to post a review the user needs to have an account.
 If the user doesn't have an account, posting a review is not an option.

 - **Cart** -
 In the cart we have two sections.
 Items section and Checkout section.
 In the items section is the order summary.
 The products that were added to the cart by the user are being displayed along with their name, price and quantity set to 1 by default.
 However, the user is able to increase or decrease the quantity by clicking on the + or - icon accordingly, or delete the product from their cart by clicking on the bin icon.
-If the product is no longer in-stock, the + icon will disappear leaving the user with no choice of increasing the product quantity.
-The total of each product is being calculated next to it(eg. 100x1 = $100 or 100x3 = $300).
+If the product is no longer in-stock, the + icon will disappear leaving the user with no choice of increasing the product quantity, and a "Out Of Stock" text will appear instead.
+The total of each product is being calculated next to it (eg. 100x1 = $100 or 100x3 = $300) depending on the quantity.
 On the checkout section the total amount of all products are being calculated and the user can proceed with the payment by clicking on the "Pay With Card" button.
 Once the button is clicked a form will appear where by the user will have to fill in personal information such as shipping or billing address and credit card details.

 - **Completed Order** -
 If the payment goes through successfully, the user will be taken to the "Thank You" page.
-The "Thank You" page includes an images stating "Thank You for your order", the order number underneath the image and a "Continue Shopping" button.
+The "Thank You" page includes an images stating "Thank You for your order".
+Additionally, users who are registered and logged in can click on a link below where by it will redirect them to the order history page.
+Users who are not registered and logged in can click on a link below where by it will redirect them to the registration page.

 - **User Profile / Order History** -
-In the user profile there is an order history table with the orders number, data, amound spent, and action.
+In the users profile there is an order history table with the orders number, data, amound spent, status and action.
 In the action column is an anchor element "View Order".
+Only users who are registered have access to their order history page.

+- **View Order**
+In the "View Order" page there is a table with the order details.

 - **Register** -
 Users can create their own account for free by clicking on the user icon in the search bar which will take them to a page with register or login section.
-In the register section the user will have to click on the "Create New Account" button which will take them to the register page where by the user will have to fill a form with their personal details (Name, Surname, Username, Email Address, Password, Repeat Password).
-Once the form is correctly filled and the "Submit" button is clicked, a new account will be created.
-If the form is filled incorrectly (wrong password match) the user cannot continue and create an account.
+In the register section the user will have to click on the "Create New Account" button which will take them to the register page where by a form had to be filled in with their personal details (Name, Surname, Username, Email Address, Password, Repeat Password).
+Once the form is correctly filled in and the "Submit" button is clicked, a new account will be created.
+If the form is filled incorrectly (wrong password match) the user cannot proceed and create an account.

 - **Welcome Page** -
 When a new account is successfully created the user will be taken to the Welcome page.
 In the Welcome page there is a "Hello Beautiful" image with a heading underneath stating "Welcome to Beauty Bounty!" and a "Start Shopping!" button.

 - **Login** -
 Users can login in their account by clicking on the user icon in the search bar which will take them to a page with register or login section.
-The login form has a username and password field which if correctly filled the will be successfully logged in and taken to the home page.
+The login form has a username and password field which if correctly filled, the user will be successfully logged in and taken to the home page.

 - **Logout** -
-Users and logout from their account by clicking on "Logout" in the navbar.
+Users can logout from their account by clicking on "Logout" in the navbar.
 Users will then be redirected to the register/login page.

 - **Footer** -
 The footer includes two sections.
 A contact section with a clickable email address which opens up an email form in a new tab and a phone number with a paragraph that shows operating hours.
 Plus a connect section with social media links.